dalezak/turbo-ios-base/README.md

 # Turbo-iOS-Base
 ### Turbo-iOS base project that's entirely driven from your backend Rails app.

-There were _five primary goals_ for this project:
+There were _five main goals_ for this project:
 1. reusable base project that can be pointed to any Rails app
 2. app styling, tabs and navbar buttons driven from the server
-3. handle both authenicated and unauthenicated users
+3. handle both authenticated and unauthenticated users
 4. all logic and functionality contained in a single Swift file
 5. no need for other developers to write any Swift code

-_Disclaimer_: It's been over six years since I've written anything in Objective-C, and I've never written any Swift prior to this project.
-So the code has lots of room for improvement, refactoring, cleanup, etc.
+_Disclaimer_: It's been over six years since I've written anything in Objective-C, and I've never written any Swift prior to this, so the code has lots of room for improvement, refactoring, cleanup, etc.

 If you haven't already, I _highly recommend_ you read the following articles about [Turbo-iOS](https://github.com/hotwired/turbo-ios).
 - [Hybrid iOS apps with Turbo by Joe Masilotti](https://masilotti.com/turbo-ios/hybrid-apps-with-turbo/)